 Given the camera resolution and pixel size (2048 x 2048 pix, 5.5 µm), the sensor dimensions are calculated to be 11.26 x 11.26 mm.

 The FOV must contain a 12 mm diameter circle, hence the minimum magnification required is 0.938X.

-The Opto Engineering® TC23009 telecentric lens (M=1.000X, image circle 11 mm) would give a FOV of 11.26 mm x 11.26 mm, but because of mechanical vignetting the actual FOV is only a 11 mm diameter circle.
-In this case, if a more accurate part placement cannot be guaranteed, a lens with lower mag or a larger image circle must be chosen.
+The Opto Engineering® TC23009 telecentric lens (M=1.000X, image circle 11 mm) would give a FOV of 11.26 mm x 11.26 mm, but because of mechanical vignetting the actual FOV is only an 11 mm diameter circle.
+In this case, if a more accurate part placement cannot be guaranteed, a lens with a lower mag or a larger image circle must be chosen.
 Using the Opto Engineering® TC2MHR016-x lens (M=0.767X, image circle 16.0 mm) we find a FOV of 14.68 x 14.68 mm which is a very close match.